updated on 29 September 2020

 I am interested in a career in criminal law, but not sure how I would feel defending a client who I knew was guilty of a serious crime such as murder.
 Should I consider a different area of law?

-If you really feel that defending people accused (or indeed guilty) of heinous crimes would play too much on your conscience, then we would agree that criminal law might not be for you.
+If you feel that defending people accused (or indeed guilty) of heinous crimes would play too much on your conscience, then criminal law might not be for you.
 Of the many human beings on the planet, some do horrific things that most people would never condone or even want to think about.
-Being a successful criminal lawyer will undoubtedly bring you into contact with people who have committed serious crimes.
+Being a successful criminal lawyer will undoubtedly bring you into contact with people who have committed serious crimes and if you are uncomfortable with the thought of such interactions (which is completely fine) it is probably worth researching alternative practice areas to find one that better suits you.

 For an insight into what it's like to work as a criminal solicitor, see this practice area profile.